methetech/MouseWheelFixer/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of the Scroll Lock App seriously.
+We take the security of the WheelScrollFixer seriously.
 If you discover a security vulnerability, we appreciate your help in disclosing it to us in a responsible manner.

 **Please DO NOT open a public GitHub issue for security vulnerabilities.**